jpwexperience/sovietmoviesonline-scrape/README.md

 Typically whenever an error is presented from a particular film link, it is merely skipped.

 Bugs:
-	-Some films on the site are broken into separate parts and thus have appended characters that are not taken into account.
+Some films on the site are broken into separate parts and thus have appended characters that are not taken into account.

-	-Some CSV entries are not proper.
+Some CSV entries are not proper.